kunal8607/realtime_chat/README.md

 *   Install ruby
 *   Clone this repo
 *   Bundle install
+*   rake db:create && rake db:migrate
-*   Faye needs to run on a separate web server from the web application itself; to accomplish this, you have created a Rackup config file faye.ru in root directory.For more details please refer[ setting up faye](http://faye.jcoglan.com/ruby.html) Now to start the faye server using **rackup faye.ru -E production -s thin **
+*   Faye needs to run on a separate web server from the web application itself; to accomplish this, you have created a Rackup config file faye.ru in root directory.For more details please refer[ setting up faye](http://faye.jcoglan.com/ruby.html) Now to start the faye server using rackup faye.ru -E production -s thin

 *   Start the rails server using rails s